 “Do delicado trabalho da agulha” (“From the delicate work of the needle”) will be on show at the ASCMM until 29 January 2024.

-Until January 2025, the exhibition "António Carneiro - O retratista de almas" will be on view at the Amadeo de Souza-Cardoso Municipal Museum, composed of portraits and self-portraits by Antó...
+Until February 16th, the exhibition "António Carneiro - O retratista de almas" was at the Amadeo de Souza-Cardoso Municipal Museum, composed of portraits and self-portraits by António Carnei...

 Alameda Teixeira de Pascoaes